mosmar99/ChessProjectClass/README.md

 * Sebastian Tuura (tuura01)

 ## Project Description
 A chess game.
 Either player vs. player or player vs. engine.
-The engine runs on an AI algorithm, more specifically, the min-max algorithm. <br />
+The engine runs on an AI algorithm, more specifically, the min-max algorithm.
+Users may choose whether they desire to play through the CLI or GUI. <br />
 [Link to kanban board](https://github.com/users/mosmar99/projects/2)

 ## Programming languages